How to run a Frolic

 What on earth is a 'Frolic'?

 Welcome to the wonderful world of the Frolic!
-Here at White Star Running, a ‘Frolic’ is our name for a lapped event where you can run as many laps of our course as you like within a 12-hour time period.
+A ‘Frolic’ is our name for a lapped event where you can run as many laps of our course as you like within a 12-hour time period.
 These events are great for runners of all abilities.

 You can rock up and run one lap (between 5K and 10K, depending on the event, but the average is 3-4 miles), and that’s all you need to do to earn your bespoke medal and goody bag.
 You can also choose to keep running for the whole 12 hours and see how far you can go – there are prizes for the furthest distance run.
 We have had plenty of people come to a Frolic planning on running one lap and end up with ‘accidental’ half-marathons, marathons and ultras.
 You can sign up as a Solo runner, or you can be part of a team of 2, 3 or 4 runners.

 All our events are trail races, so you’ll be running on grass, sand, gravel paths, fields, woodland trails, etc. There may be the occasional bit of road, but we do try and keep that to a minimum.